 Frankl affirms that only a few can keep their full inner liberty even as they suffer harshly.
 Most people give up, go insane or turn into either animals or vegetables.

-Even the liberation after Holocaust had its own perils.
+Even the liberation after the Holocaust had its own perils.
 Many freed prisoners found that no one waited for them at home.
 Their families, loved ones had all been wiped out.
 The fate had dealt them a bad hand.
-Frankly himself suffered the same fate.
+Frankl himself suffered the same fate.

 On his post-camp reflections, he alludes that the freed prisoners who have suffered physical and mental trauma need solid mental and spiritual care.